dtavern/hydat/README.md

 ### Disclaimer

-Note that this package is my first package being written and I am rather new with R/GitHub/R Packages.
-This package is open for use by anyone, but I am not liable for any problems this package may cause directly or indirectly.
+This package is open for use by anyone, but be warned of any issues this package may cause directly or indirectly.
+Use of this package is your responsibility as functions are still fairly preliminary.
 Please let me know if there are any issues that you find with this package as I would love to fix any problems.

 ### About